About the Road Safety Council

 The Road Safety Council operates under the Road Safety Council Act 2002.
 The Council also has a Governance Charter which details its functions, roles and responsibilities.

-Road Safety Council Annual Report
+Road Safety Council Report on Activities

 Meeting Communiques